 Professor Reid's main research interests are in Scottish private law.
 She is currently working on a monograph for Edinburgh University Press on The Scots Law of Delict.

-Professor Kenneth Reid, Professor of Scots Law
+Professor Kenneth Reid, Chair of Scots Law

 Kenneth Reid was appointed to the Chair of Property Law in 1994, having previously been a lecturer (from 1980) and then a senior lecturer.
 Since 2008 he has held the Chair of Scots Law.
 His main research interests lie in the general area of property law, both moveable and immoveable, and including: the classification of proprietorial rights; servitudes and other perpetual restrictions on the use of land; the transfer of property; land registration; trusts; and comparative property law.
 He is also interested in doctrinal legal history, especially of the eighteenth and nineteenth centuries.